Amos 3 – The Logic of God’s Judgment

 ‘Who store up violence and robbery in their palaces.’”

 a.
 Proclaim in the palaces at Ashdod, and in the palaces in the land of Egypt: The city of Ashdod was a leading city of the Philistines.
-God invited the nations – represented here by Philista and Egypt – to come to Samaria (the capital city of the northern kingdom of Israel) and to see their sin (great tumults in her midst, and the oppressed within her).
+God invited the nations – represented here by Philistia and Egypt – to come to Samaria (the capital city of the northern kingdom of Israel) and to see their sin (great tumults in her midst, and the oppressed within her).

 i.
 Hubbard on the choice of the Egyptians and Philistines as witnesses: “Their reputations for injustice and brutality would be resented by the Israelites, who would consider themselves in every way morally superior to those whom God had summoned as witnesses.”
 It would also “show that covenant law is not the only criterion for testing Israel’s behaviour but that by any standards of international decency they have become culprits.”

 b.
 Who store up violence and robbery in their palaces: The rich and powerful of Israel used their wealth and power to oppress and steal from others.
-God invited the nations to see the sin of Israel, so they could understand the judgment He would bring upon Israel.
+God invited the nations to see the sin of Israel, so they could understand the judgment He would bring upon them.

 B. The destruction God’s judgment brings.